GlebProkopovich/glebprokopovich/README.md

 <h1 align="center">Hi there, I'm <a href="https://www.linkedin.com/in/gprokopovich/" target="_blank">Gleb</a>
 <img src="https://github.com/blackcater/blackcater/raw/main/images/Hi.gif" height="32"/></h1>
-<h3 align="center">Frontend developer from Belarus located in Tbilisi</h3>
+<h3 align="center">Junior frontend developer from Belarus located in Baranovichi/Minsk</h3>

 - 🔭 I’m currently open to work <br/>
 - 🤔 I'm highly interested in creating modern and aesthetically pleasing interfaces, but I'm also open to learning new technologies. <br/> If you have any opportunities or suggestions, please feel free to reach out to me <br/>
-- 🌱 I’m currently learning: Angular and English <br/>
+- 🌱 I’m currently learning: React and English <br/>
 - 📫 How to reach me: <a href="https://t.me/glebprokopovich" target="_blank">Telegram</a> or <a href="https://www.linkedin.com/in/gprokopovich/" target="_blank">LinkedIn</a>

 ## My tech stack